escaleraalcielo/BulkSubtitles/README.md

 ## Usage
 0. Download MKVToolNix.
-1. Edit the bat file for desired config (wiew the How to configurate the bat file section)
+1. Edit the bat file for desired config (view the How to configurate the bat file section)
 2. Move the .bat file to the folder desired to be converted.
 3. Execute .bat and wait.
 4. The converted files can be found on the `mkvmerge_out` folder